 How a Sleep Study Works

 Diagnostic evaluations are conducted in private rooms, each with a home-like modern décor, a flat panel television with DVD capabilities, and private bathrooms and showers.
 These accommodations allow for the best and most comfortable diagnostic experience possible.

 Patients are under direct observation and are videotaped during many of the tests.
 This allows the physicians to diagnose sleep disorders through measuring the time it takes to fall asleep and enter into a deep sleep.

 Following evaluation, our team of board-certified sleep specialists will determine the most appropriate treatments.
 After a diagnosis is made, based on testing results, patients are presented with various treatment options and support services.

 Day and nighttime diagnostic testing and treatment is available, allowing you to be in control and comfortable with testing.
 Our institute insists on a sleep clinic follow-up in order to track patients’ progress, and support groups are available for patients during the process.

-The Institute operates under the direction of Muhammad Shibli, MD, Francisco Hoyos, MD To schedule a consultation with one of our board certified sleep specialists, call the Sleep Disorders Institute at (202)-281-3232.
+The Institute operates under the direction of Muhammad Shibli, MD, Francisco Hoyos, MD To schedule a consultation with one of our board certified sleep specialists, call the Sleep Disorders Center at (202) 854-3232.